TheWilley/Minecraft-Glyph-Database/README.md

   * The bitmap file where the glyph is located
   * The position of the glyph within its bitmap

-#### Generator Setup

-To set up the generator and extract Minecraft glyphs, follow these steps:

 ```bash
 # 1. Navigate to the generator's source directory
 cd generator/src